Deseret (film): Production

 In preparation for the film, Benning spent six months reading every New York Times article about Utah he could find from the founding of the newspaper in 1852 to 1992.
 After choosing which ones to use in the film, he spent another three months condensing the news stories to a length of eight to ten sentences each, while retaining the original language.
 Benning chose Fred Gardner as narrator because he could read the text in a monotone voice, making the words rather than the voice convey the drama.
 Recording the narration took a few months, after which filming commenced.
 The imagery was recorded on 16 mm camera; Benning carried one camera for shooting black-and-white and one for shooting in color.
 Shooting on location in Utah lasted for approximately 120 days spread out over a period of 14 months.
 Editing the film took an additional nine months; the final film contains more than 600 shots.

+Release and reception

+The film was shown at the 1996 Sundance Film Festival, receiving critical acclaim.